Urvashesingh/project-1/README.md

 # project-1
-This is my first repo for learning version control
+This is my first repository for learning version control